chris-martin/top-z/README.md

 You want to make sure that element appears on top of everything else on the page.
 Maybe you even do this repeatedly, and each new element needs to appear on top of the others.
-You want to do this in a way that works reliably in any situation, even in the presence of third-party libraries that also create and position popups in their own ways.
+You want to do this in a way that works reliably in any situation, even in the presence of third-party libraries may have also created and positioned popups in their own ways.

 ## The code